 Lebanon has built a reputation for a vibrant entrepreneurial landscape and a strong base of SMEs contributing significantly to its open economy.
 Indeed, throughout the past two-to-three decades, Lebanon has gone a long way in developing its ecosystem for entrepreneurs and SMEs.
-Starting by strengthening the enabling environment, moving to subsidized loans spearheaded by the Banque du Liban, to the establishment of national champions such as Kafalat and IDAL, to the more recent emergence of private sector led support and Banque du Liban's new initiative allowing banks to invest in startups, accelerators, and incubators, there has been a multiplicity of initiatives targeting especially the early stage entrepreneurs.
+Starting by strengthening the enabling environment, moving to subsidized loans spearheaded by the Banque du Liban, to the establishment of national champions such as Kafalat, to the more recent emergence of private sector led support and funding programs focused mostly on startups, there has been a multiplicity of initiatives targeting especially the early stage entrepreneurs.
 Due to a myriad of reasons, impact seems to have been diluted, despite significant resources and efforts expended on the topic.